Why Do We Need Water?

 About 60% of your body weight is made of water.
 You need it for every single body function.
 It flushes toxins from your organs, carries nutrients to your cells, cushions your joints, and helps you digest the food you eat.

-How Much Water Does Your Body Need Each Day?
+How Much Water Do You Need Each Day?

-We’ve all heard that 8 glasses of water each day is best.
-But the truth is, how much water you need varies.
+We’ve all heard that eight glasses of water each day is best.
+But the truth is, the daily water intake that each person needs varies.
 But there are some basic guidelines:

 During play or exercise, a good goal is to drink a half cup to 2 cups of water every 15 to 20 minutes.